dfe-analytical-services/ees-analytics-dashboard/README.md

 ### iii.
 Access requirements

 To use the full data, you will need access the statistics services area of the unity catalog in the DfE delta lake, specifically the `analytics_app` schema.
+There is a template `.Renviron.example` file in the repo that shows what varibles you will need to set yourself in your own `.Renviron` file.

+Do not ever commit or your details into the example file.
+Use `usethis::edit_r_environ()` to open and edit your own `.Renviron` file.

 The following pages give guidance that will help you set up your connection:
 - [Connecting to a SQL warehouse from R Studio](https://dfe-analytical-services.github.io/analysts-guide/ADA/databricks_rstudio_sql_warehouse.html)